GuacamoleEnjoyer/UNBALATROABLE/README.md

 - gachapon ch 3 for all 6s (bedfan)
 - QUIT YOUR DAY JOB ach as bootstraps (AriaofScarlet)
 - Moonlit Flower for Flower Pot (AriaOfScarlet)
-- beat adventure 2 for acrobat (AriaOfScarlet)
+- beat adventure 2 for acrobat (AriaOfScarlet) C